ericogr/go-counter-online/README.md

 |AWS_DEFAULT_REGION|Your AWS provider Region|
 |TERRAFORM_GITHUB_TOKEN|Create a GitHub [PAT](https://docs.github.com/pt/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (default token [doesn't work](https://github.community/t/are-there-plans-to-allow-the-actions-token-to-modify-secrets/17626)]|

+## AWS Credenciais and Terraform resources
+This project is using Terraform to maintain the infrastructure.
+You need to configure credentials, permissions and storage to maintain state.
+You can use the ```scripts/startup-terraform-backend-state.sh``` script to help you.

 ## Account configuration
 Some files have AWS account ID hardcoded.
 You can replace these values with your AWS account id:

+> **_IMPORTANT:_** Replace all accounts ids with yours: `find ./ -type f -exec sed -i 's/043934856969/100000000001/g' {} \;` where 100000000001 is your aws acccount id.

 Open file **go-counter-online/deployments/kustomize/common/base/service-account.yaml** and change:
 ```yaml